charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 ## Python packages and PyPI

-`Charmed Kubernetes` base charms all come with the pip wheels necessary to deploy the cloud.
+**Charmed Kubernetes** base charms all come with the pip wheels necessary.
-Other charms (such as subordinate charms) used to monitor or provide metric data of those machines may require pip packages to install into their virtual environments which aren't bundled as wheels, and expect to install those dependencies from pypi.
-There is no guarantee that any non-standard `Charmed Kubernetes` charm won't attempt to reach out to pypi during it's install hooks.
+Other charms used to monitor or provide metric data of those machines may require pip packages to install into their virtual environments which aren't bundled as wheels, and expect to install those dependencies from PyPI.
+There is no guarantee that any non-standard Charmed Kubernetes charm won't attempt to reach out to PyPI during installation.
 Any charm attempting to do so, will need to handle pip installing from a different pypi-server using the `extra-index-url` argument and charm configs.

 ## Livepatch Proxy